 Before the interest rate hedging product scandal broke, Chris was pursuing one of the first cases.
 Following this Chris has taken on many cases against financial professionals.

-Chris is particularly proficient in cases against solicitors having worked as a solicitor for many years, he can efficiently advise on merits and options and the most effective route to redress.
+Chris is particularly proficient in cases against solicitors having worked as a solicitor for many years, he can efficiently advise on merits and options and the most effective route to redress and is presently instructed in a number of such cases.

-Before specialising in professional negligence work Chris dealt with a broad range of commercial cases from a defective yacht, to commercial landlord issues and mis-selling of foreign property.
+Alongside professional negligence work Chris deals with a broad range of commercial cases from a defective yacht, to commercial landlord issues and mis-selling of foreign property and investment schemes.

-Chris accepts instruction across the range of commercial litigation, with particular emphasis on:
+Chris accepts instructions to appear in the High Court, County Court and specialist tribunals across the range of commercial litigation, with particular emphasis on:

 Chris is always keen to assist in cases where individuals have suffered serious injury and has particular experience of travel accident cases involving issues of choice of law, choice of jurisdiction and the practicalities of successfully pursuing a foreign insurer or defendant and recovering compensation.